a-andreyev/qpaper/README.md

 ## Description

-It's kind of qt-based desktop version of [feedly](http://feedly.com/) or any other modern rss reader, but not only for rss.
-This application aims to provide unified access to personal news from different sources, such as:
+It's a qt-based desktop version of [feedly](http://feedly.com/) or any other modern rss-reader, but not only for rss protocol.
+This application aims to provide [unified](http://xkcd.com/927/) access to personal news from different sources, such as:
 + [rss](http://cyber.law.harvard.edu/rss/rss.html)/[atom](https://tools.ietf.org/html/rfc4287)
 + [twitter](https://dev.twitter.com/)
 + [reddit](http://reddit.com/.) (rss avaliable)